-3.2.2.5 armral cmplx mat mult 2x2 f32 ig
+3.2.3.2 armral\cmplx\mat\mult\2x2\f32\iq

-This algorithm performs an optimized product of two square 2-by-2 matrices whose complex elements have already been separated into real component and imaginary component arrays.
-The algorithm assumes that matrix A (first matrix) is column-major before entering the armral cmplx mat mult 2x2 f32 iq function.
+This function performs an optimized product of two square 2-by-2 matrices whose complex elements have already been separated into real component and imaginary component arrays.
+The function assumes that matrices are stored in column-major order.
+In LTE and 5G, you can use the armral\cmplx\mat\mult\2x2\f32\iq function in the equalization step in the formula: